Qumulo/docs/qq-cli-command-guide/saml/saml_modify_settings.md

 - alternate: []
   help: If set, requires SSO for Active Directory (AD) users to be able to manage
     this cluster.
-The cluster rejects password-based authentication from AD users of the Web UI, qq CLI, and REST API.
+The cluster rejects password-based authentication from AD users of the Qumulo Core Web UI, qq CLI, and REST API.
 This setting does not restrict access over file protocols such as SMB.
   name: --require-sso
   required: false